NREL/resstock/resources/hpxml-measures/BuildResidentialHPXML/README.md

 **Bathroom Fans: Start Hour**

 The start hour of the bathroom fans.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#local-ventilation-fan'>Local Ventilation Fan</a>) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-local-ventilation-fans'>HPXML Local Ventilation Fans</a>) is used.

 - **Name:** ``bathroom_fans_start_hour``
 - **Type:** ``Integer``